thegenemyers/DALIGNER/README.md

 jobs on the node, then specify -M8.
 Specifying -M0 basically indicates that you do not want daligner to self adjust k-mer suppression to fit within a given amount of memory.

-For each subject, target pair of blocks, say X and Y, the program reports alignments where the a-read is in X and the b-read is in Y, and vice versa.
-However, if the -A option is set ("A" for "asymmetric") then just overlaps where the a-read is in X and the b-read is in Y are reported, and if X = Y, then it further reports only those overlaps where the a-read index is less than the b-read index.
+Each found alignment is recorded as -- a[ab,ae] x bo[bb,be] -- where a and b are the indices (in the trimmed DB) of the reads that overlap, o indicates whether the b-read is from the same or opposite strand, and [ab,ae] and [bb,be] are the intervals of a and bo, respectively, that align.
+For each subject, target pair of blocks, say X and Y, the program reports alignments where the a-read is in X and the b-read is in Y, or vice versa.
+However, if the -A option is set ("A" for "asymmetric") then just overlaps where the a-read is in X and the b-read is in Y are reported, and if X = Y then it further reports only those overlaps where the a-read index is less than the b-read index.
 In either case, if the -I option is set ("I" for "identity") then when X = Y, overlaps between different portions of the same read will also be found and reported.

-Each found alignment is recorded as -- a[ab,ae] x bo[bb,be] -- where a and b are the indices (in the trimmed DB) of the reads that overlap, o indicates whether the b-read is from the same or opposite strand, and [ab,ae] and [bb,be] are the intervals of a and bo, respectively, that align.
-The program places these alignment records in files whose name is of the form X.Y.[C|N]#.las where C indicates that the b-reads are complemented and N indicates they are not (both comparisons are performed) and # is the thread that detected and wrote out the collection of alignments contained in the file.
-That is the file X.Y.O#.las contains the alignments produced by thread # for which the a-read is from X and the b-read is from Y and in orientation O.  If T is the number of threads, the command "daligner -A X Y" produces 2T thread files X.Y.?.las and "daligner X Y" produces 4T files X.Y.?.las and Y.X.?.las (unless X=Y in which case only T files, X.X.?.las, are produced).
+In summary, the command "daligner -A X Y" produces a single file X.Y..las and "daligner X Y" produces 2 files X.Y..las and Y.X.las (unless X=Y in which case only a single file, X.X.las, is produced).
+The overlap records in one of these files are sorted as described for LAsort.

 By default daligner compares all overlaps between reads in the database that are greater than the minimum cutoff set when the DB or DBs were split, typically 1 or